-- The Planning Division is committed to achieving quality development consistent with local plans and regulations, as well as state and federal laws.
-The Planning Division also plays a key role facilitating communication between departments, coordinating policy and investment decisions to maximize positive impact, assisting other departments with grant development and project management, and working closely with residents, community groups, the private sector, and all levels of governments on shared goals to achieve a more sustainable and livable community.
+The Planning Department is committed to achieving quality development consistent with local plans and regulations, as well as state and federal laws.
+The department plays a key role facilitating communication between departments, coordinating policy and investment decisions to maximize positive impact, assisting other departments with grant development and project management, and working closely with residents, community groups, the private sector, and all levels of governments on shared goals to achieve a more sustainable and livable community.

 The department provides a broad range of services to City residents, property owners, business owners, developers, elected officials, and other City departments.
 Among the services offered are: site plan review; neighborhood planning; long-range planning; historic preservation; environmental planning and climate change; community design and amenity/quality of life; information management (i.e., mapping); grants development and administration; and zoning administration, compliance, and enforcement.
 For information on how we can assist with your project development, please visit our Development Review Services page.